landgenoot/night-sky/README.md

-# nightsky
+# Night sky
-Own a beamer and want to project your own generated sky full of stars?
+Have got a beamer and want to project your own generated sky full of stars?

 https://landgenoot.github.io/night-sky/